sepidehnaghshineh/SepidehNaghshineh/README.md

 ## I like to be concidered as an Artist, and a Magician powered by a master's degree in Artificial Intelligence.

- I’m currently working on histopathology images and workıng on a project to grade the breast cancer tissues without using IHC staining and just by using H&E staıned WSIs with deep learning and also make an accurate tissue segmentation pipleline usıng deep learnıng that can be easily applied on microchıps inside scanners
+ I’m currently working on histopathology images and workıng on a project to grade the breast cancer tissues without using IHC staining and just by using H&E staıned WSIs with deep learning and also make an accurate tissue segmentation pipleline usıng deep learnıng that can be easily applied on microchips inside scanners.
 - 🌱 I’m currently doing personal projects to learn more about LLM .
 -  I’m looking to collaborate with people working on digital pathology.
 - 🥅 2025 Goals: Learn more about Data science and finance.
 Be more active.